Christiania: An Embarrassment of Green Riches for Copenhagen

 A Christiania bike in the USA

-From Copenhagan with love…loaded with parcels in Paris
+From Copenhagen with love…loaded with parcels in Paris

 From December 5-29, 2009, the The Christiania Art Museum will teach the world sustainable transportation in its exhibition on the history of the Christiania-bike and its future possibilities.

-In Christiania, issues are resolved and decisions made through “consensus democracy.”
+In Christiania, residents resolve issues and make decisions through “consensus democracy.”
 Will the world come together as harmoniously at COP15?

 All Christiania residents are invited to attend Common Meetings as well as monthly local meetings in each of the 15 regions of Christiania.
 The community runs a public information and clothing re-circulation post, one of many free exchange sites where, instead of throwing them away, people can leave items they no longer want or need and pick up things discarded by others so nothing goes to waste.